 Pardon my tangent.
 Let’s get back to the story.

 Over the 16 years since I was diagnosed as being bipolar, I’ve gone through the spectrum of emotions about it.
 It made me feel special at first.
 Then ashamed, embarrassed, alienated, untrustworthy, and unknowable.
 “I am Bipolar”.
 It started haunting me, dogging my every move, and making me question every decision.
+“Am I crazy?”
 I felt like I was a slave to my illness.
 For a long time I hated that “I have to take a pill to be normal”.

-Eventually I realized that I was lucky that all I had to do was take a pill to regulate the disorder that I was unfortunate to have.
+Eventually, after years of living in this world, I realized that I was lucky that all I had to do was take a pill to regulate the disorder that I was unfortunate to have.
 Not everyone is that lucky.

 I realized that I HAVE a mental disorder.
 That I WAS not my mental disorder.
 Bipolar didn’t own me.
 It was just another road on my map of intersectionality.
 And as such, my bipolar disorder didn’t control me.
 I controlled it.

-That made my daily medication an act of rebellion against this thing that attempted to dominate my life.
+That made taking my daily medication an act of rebellion against this thing that attempted to dominate my life.

 I started to talk about my disorder and kind of came out in general as having bipolar disorder.
 I posted about mental illness on my Facebook page without worrying what my high school friends might think of me (fuck ’em anyway).
 I began to volunteer with the American Foundation for Suicide Prevention and started to educate people about depression in general and Bipolar Disorder specifically.
 To speak about what having Bipolar is like and trying to help those who struggle with it themselves know that things get better.
 I started using my voice to tell others what I’d discovered about myself.